Sanyam8055/100-Days-of-ML/README.md

 - Implemented a mask on the heatmap to remove duplicate values on the heatmap.
 - Implemented the probability distributions in seaborn and matplotlib
 - Completed the assignment exercise for visualisation given by the IITB course
+## Day 30 (23-04-20) : Improving Deep Neural Networks
+- Completed 3 programming asst in Deeplearning.ai course.
+-  Implemented Initialization, Regularization and Gradient Checking Checking notebooks.
+- Worked on Random Initialization, He Initialization and Zeros Initialzation and found He Initialization fetching the best Results.
+- Tried different Regularizations Techniques and concluded with Dropout as one  of the best Technique fetching 98% Test Accuracy.
+- Performed and Verified Gradients Testing while performing forward and backward propogation